IOxCyber/CyberEssentials/Security-Insights/Common Knowledge/API-Testing/Labs-API.md

-# 1. Lab: Exploiting an API endpoint using documentation: [Link](https://portswigger.net/web-security/api-testing/lab-exploiting-api-endpoint-using-documentation)
+# 1. Exploiting an API endpoint using documentation: [Link](https://portswigger.net/web-security/api-testing/lab-exploiting-api-endpoint-using-documentation)
 - Update the email > In Proxy > HTTP history, right-click the `PATCH /api/user/wiener` request and select Send to Repeater.
 > The GET method requests a representation of the specified resource.
 Requests using GET should only retrieve data.
 - Find the documentation: `GET /api/ HTTP/2`